OmarAnwar19/Electron-Relational-Algebra-Processor/README.md

 Live:

-- Visit the [Live Project Site]() for a live demonstration of the application.
+- Visit the [Live Site](https://omaranwar19.github.io/Electron-Relational-Algebra-Processor/) for a live demonstration of the application.

 Locally: